Back Home

 A "hang ha li", or Korean jar, has a very strong cultural overtone in Korea.

 "Hang ha li" are sandstone jars which, for centuries, have been used by Korean families to keep food.
 "Kimchi" for example, a spicy cabbage dish eaten with every Korean meal, could be kept a whole winter in a "hang ha li" half buried in a garden or simply stored in a courtyard.
 No wonder they were so popular!
 Today, fridges have replaced these jars, but they still have a future as art pieces.
-Well looked for, these jars are now decorating modern flats, bringing along their design and their familiar aspects.
+Well sought after, these jars are now decorating modern flats, bringing along their design and their familiar aspects.

 A "chang dok" is a set of "hang ha li", put in half circles, the smaller in front, the bigger at the back.